scumulder/Machine-Learning-Spring-2019-UCF/Homework 2/README.md

 # HW 2

 The goal of this homework is to create a convolutional neural network for the CIFAR10 data set.
-See this colab notebook how to load the CIFAR data in Keras.

 Make sure that the data is divided into: